dgroomes/github-pages-dynamic-viewer/wish-list.md

       at the same time.
 So, we must keep track of all of these groups at the same time.
 The "window.untetheredElements" must be an array and not a singular object.
 * DONE Re-write the "parent element identification" and tethering logic to be robust.
-* De-react `<ul>` element creation
-  * Implementing requires addressing another problem: the clearing of existing content via the overly invasive `parentEl.innerHTML = '';` assignment in the shim.
-That assignment was always a shortcoming but now it is revealing itself as a real problem because it causes the `h3` "Configuration" heading to be deleted.
-How to solve this?
-This is the heavy-hitting stuff and it would require us to actually re-implement React's virtual DOM diffing and other state management things.
-I think for this toy app, the essential requirements of the app actually does not need state management.
-Can we afford to kind of "squash" the lifecycle of the application to just an "initialization phase" where it paints the DOM for the first time with all the data (the markdown directory listing and the document content) and just be done with it?
-Locking in the initialization to just that would eliminate the problem of duplicating elements in the DOM and thus free us from the virtual DOM diffing stuff (in theory)
 * OBSOLETED Solve the "how many expected children are there?" problem
   * We've gotten pretty far by returning void in the `myCreateElement` function, but I think model fundamentally doesn't work.
 It would solve our problems if we could make this function actually return the elements that were created.